prevwong/craft.js/packages/docs/docs/concepts/user-components.md

 }
 ```

-Then, we decide that we want to have the `span` element to be editable indepdently via the Text user component that we made from earlier.
+Then, we decide that we want to have the `span` element to be editable independent of the Text user component we made earlier.

 Your first instinct might be to just use the Text component directly: